felixk29/fix_her/notes_thesis.md

  - How do we figure out if state is reachable?
  - Do we try to find state to reach? or is the goal setting just for in experience replay?
  - Is HER combinable with GO explore?
 As go explore "reduces statespace" but does not guarantee that all states in one Cell are reachable without leaving the cell

+ ### Questions for discussion:
  - What situations are we aiming for to improve either HER or GO explore?
  - Are we trying to get the 2-phase based GO explore to use one phase iteratevely?
+ - Setting of goals is just for replay buffer or are we actually setting those?

 ### Papers
  - [HER](https://arxiv.org/pdf/1707.01495.pdf)